Fairly Allocating Many Goods with Few Queries: Introduction

 \subsection{Related Work}

-The paper that is most closely related to ours is the one mentioned above, by \cite{PR18}.
-Using an interesting reduction from the local search problem on a class of graphs known as Kneser graphs, they show that the problem of finding an EFX allocation requires an exponential number of queries, even for two agents with identical valuations.
-They also examine when EFX can be achieved in conjunction with other properties such as Pareto optimality, and establish the existence of allocations satisfying an approximate version of EFX for agents with subadditive valuations.
+The paper that is most closely related to ours is the one mentioned above, by \citet{PlautRo20}.
+Using an interesting reduction from the local search problem on a class of graphs known as Kneser graphs, they show that the problem of finding an EFX allocation requires an exponential number of queries, even for two agents with identical utilities.
+They also examine when EFX can be achieved in conjunction with other properties such as Pareto optimality, and establish the existence of allocations satisfying an approximate version of EFX for agents with subadditive utilities.
+In a follow-up paper, \citet{PlautRo20-2} explore communication complexity in the fair allocation of discrete items.

-A bit further afield, query complexity has long been a topic of interest in computational fair division, albeit in the context of cake cutting~\citep{Pro13}.
-The standard query model is due to \citet{RW98}, and allows two types of operations: evaluate (which is similar to our value queries) and cut.
-In this model, the query complexity of achieving fair cake allocations, under various notions of fairness, is well studied~\citep{EP06,Pro09,DQS12,KLP13,AM16b,PW17}.
+A bit further afield, query complexity has long been a topic of interest in computational fair division, albeit in the context of \emph{divisible} goods, also known as cake cutting \citep{Pro13}.
+The standard query model for cake cutting is due to \citet{RW98}, and allows two types of operations: evaluate (which is similar to our value queries) and cut.
+In this model, the query complexity of achieving fair cake allocations, under various notions of fairness, is well-studied \citep{Pro09,EP06,DQS12,KLP13,AM16b,BN17,PW17,ElkindSeSu21}.
+Note that in cake cutting, it is commonly assumed that the cake forms an interval and the queries are made with respect to the interval.
+On the other hand, in our indivisible goods setting the goods do not inherently lie on a line, so there is no equivalence of the cut query in our model.
+Nevertheless, a recurring technique that we will use in order to achieve (poly)logarithmic query complexity is to arrange the goods in a line and perform binary search to determine a cut point of interest.\footnote{The idea of arranging goods in a line and adapting cake-cutting procedures was also used in the work of \citet{BCFI+19}, which appeared after we published an initial version of our paper.}

+The envy-freeness relaxations EF1 and EFX have received considerable attention from the computer science community in the past few years, with a number of papers studying various aspects of these notions \citep{ABM18,BarmanKrVa18,BB18,BeiLuMa19,BeiIgLu21,BCFI+19,CaragiannisGrHu19,CKMP+16,KyropoulouSuVo20}.
+In particular, \citet{Suksompong20} provided a partial explanation for the large gap in query complexity between EF1 and EFX by showing that for two agents with arbitrary monotonic utilities, the number of EF1 allocations is always exponential in the number of goods, while there can be as few as two EFX allocations regardless of the number of goods.
+In addition to these relaxations, another well-studied fairness criterion for indivisible goods is the \emph{maximin share} \citep{Bud11,GHSS+17,KPW18,BarmanKr20}.